AppFair/appfair.github.io/index.md

 ### Source Code

-  1. Is the project name in `Package.swift` the same as the `APP-ORG`?
+  1. Is the project name in `Package.swift` the same as the `App-Name`?
   1. Is the `Fair` library the initial entry in your app's dependencies list?
   1. Is the `Sources/App/AppMain.swift` file unmodified from the origin?